bryn-ellison/UnhingedEmailSignOffsApp/README.md

 # Unhinged Email Sign Off App

+Live version can be seen here: https://unhingedemailsignoffs.com/

 This is a SLA (silly little app) designed to show my skills in React and associated frontend tech.
-This app consumes a .NET Core Api backend (which was also built by me).
+This app consumes a .NET Core Api backend (which was also built by me and can be seen here: https://github.com/bryn-ellison/UnhingedSignOffApi).

 The app has the following features: